 Sutton Veny is 3 miles SE of Warminster.
 Grid Ref ST903417.
 Postcode BA12 7AP.
 Population 848 in 1831, 568 in 1951.

-- Ask for the gazetteer for a calculation of the distance from Sutton Veny to another place.
+- Ask for a calculation of the distance from Sutton Veny to another place.

 - The entry for Sutton Veny from British History Online.